IsaacRodgz/IsaacRodgz/README.md

 ## Hello! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">

 I'm Isaac Rodríguez, an ML/Software Engineer from Mexico.
-I currently work at a UK startup called Definely where I focus on NLP solutions for conversational chatbots with a heavy use of Transformer models and general MLOps and backend development for AI.
+I currently work at a UK startup called Definely where I focus on NLP for legal tech by leveraging LLMs, Agentic Systems, Context Engineering and backend development for AI.
 On my free time I like contributing to open source communities.
 I've collaborated with [Omdena Mexico Chapter](https://omdena.com/local-chapters/mexico-chapter/) in order to fight misinformation and [Somos NLP](https://somosnlp.org/core-team), one of the largest communities of NLP in Spanish.
 Feel free to connect with me here: